textpattern/textpattern-default-theme/README.md

 Add your unique Google Analytics ID into the code where indicated.
 Create a new form in the system with name 'analytics' and type 'misc', then copy/paste the code from this file into it, and save it.

+#### /forms/files.file.txp

+Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
+You can call this form from within an article by simply using `<txp:file_download id="xxx" />`.
+You can also call this form from other any other forms and pages using the same method as above (just mind your <p>'s).

 #### /forms/search_input.misc.txp

 Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
 Note that this form makes use of the following tag: